 I often hear from grieving dads that tell me they feel alone in their grief after the death of their child.
-After going through something as profound as a child’s death, these men feel so alone and isolated.
+It amazes me that after going through something as profound as the death of a child, that these men feel so alone and isolated.
 As much as it amazes me, I can relate because I too felt alone after the death of my two children.

-Because most people in society feel uncomfortable with a grieving parent’s pain, they want to solve their problem but hey can’t.
+Because most people in society feel uncomfortable with a grieving parent’s pain, they want to try to solve their problem, but they can’t.
 This isn’t something you can give a pep talk for and expect the person to walk away feeling differently.
 You cannot solve this problem.

-As part of building the Grieving Dads Project, I have traveled conducting workshops and speaking to child loss support groups, and conducting one-on-one interviews with grieving dads.
+As part of building the Grieving Dads Project, I have traveled conducting workshops and speaking to child loss support groups as well as conducting one-on-one interviews with grieving dads.
 These interviews were designed to help me capture the rawness of this profound grief.
-The information I learned and the stories I heard will be told with brutal honesty in a book that will provide a glimpse into the aftermath of what grieving dads deal with when a child dies.
+The information I learned and the stories I heard will be told with brutal honesty in the book, Grieving Dads to the Brink and Back, which will provide a glimpse into the aftermath of what grieving dads deal with when a child dies.

-As a result of the Grieving Dads Project, I have spoken to hundreds of grieving dads, and the one thing I have learned is people need to tell their stories.
+As a result of the Grieving Dads Project, I have spoken to hundreds of grieving dads and the one thing I have learned is people need to tell their story.
 Not only do they need to tell their story, but they also need to be allowed to share their emotions while telling their story.
-The following are a few ways to provide support to the grieving dads you may know:
+The following are a few ways to provide support to the Grieving Dads you may know:

 - Encourage them to talk about what they are feeling and thinking (even the really dark stuff).